 Frequently Asked Questions

 There are absolutely no start-up fees or contracts to sign.
 Our services are available when you need them.
-The only requirement is the following start-up paperwork.
+The only requirement is our client agreement.

 The kind of report you should order will depend on your industry.
 Each company has their own set of protocols when hiring.
 The most common searches are a criminal report and a Social Security trace.
 If you need to hire someone who will be driving, you should consider running a driver’s license verification.
 If you are hiring someone who will be responsible for any kind of monetary transactions, you should consider running a credit report.
 If they can’t manage their finances, how can they manage yours?

 It provides additional names and address that may have been left off the release form or resume/application.
 It also verifies the applicant’s Social Security number for more accurate screening.

 We can send them through our secure portal or fax the reports to you.
 This is confidential information, and we want to make sure the reports are sent to an authorized person.

 If you receive the background report and you deem it eliminates the candidate from the position they’ve applied to, then you will need to do the following:

 - Send them a pre-adverse letter stating their was negative information on the report that could impact their employment.
 Accompanying this letter, you will also send a copy of their report and a copy of the Summary of Your Rights document.

 - The second step is to table the matter.
 Every company has its own protocols, but most companies should wait at least a full week to send the adverse action letter(step 3 below).
 This gives the applicant some time to look the report over and dispute anything that might be inaccurate.